ramdevcm/mypreps/src/os/kernel/kernel.md

 >Trap shifts user mode to kernel mode

-Now, the control enters kernel mode and changes the mode bit to 0
+Now, the control enters kernel mode from user mode and changes the mode bit to 0.
+Then kernel executes the system call and again returns back to the user mode by shifting mode bit to 1.

+# Interrupts
+- An input signal to the processor indicating an event requires immediate attention.
+- The current process running on the processor gets interrupted